dantleech/blog/source/_posts/2022-09-01-pontypool.md

 was a cafe on the corner of the high street and I waited in line and then ordered "what you up to?" the guy behind the counter asked "i just cycled around Ireland" we had a little chat "are you writing it down or doing it for yourself?"
-"I've got a blog, can write it down for you".
+"I've got a blog, can write it down for you" in return he gave me a loyalty card with all the stamps except one already made "next time you're in Ponty you can get a free one"

 ![Stile](/images/ireland2022/20220901_2.jpg)
 *River*